 What is the most beautiful part of Argentina?

 Patagonia is arguably the most beautiful part of Argentina.
 Some would not agree, as much of it is wild and barren, but it’s these qualities that equally make Patagonia so enchanting.
-In this vast region, you’ll find towering glaciers, vast, unspoiled lakes and endemic wildlife, with renting a car and taking a road trip around Patagonia, as well as hiking in the region’s national parks, two of the best ways to dive into the region’s beauty.
+In this vast region, you’ll find towering glaciers, vast, unspoiled lakes, and endemic wildlife, with renting a car and taking a road trip around Patagonia, as well as hiking in the region’s national parks, two of the best ways to dive into the region’s beauty.

 Is Argentina safe to visit?

 Argentina is ranked 68th in the 2021 Global Peace index and third among the safest South American countries.
 With that said, it’s best to keep some safety considerations in mind.
 For instance, avoid dark alleys at night and don’t wear anything flashy when wandering the city’s streets.
+Read our guide to safety in Buenos Aires for more information.

 Is Argentina expensive to visit?